-Wakefield sits in the middle of one of the busiest distribution corridors in England.
-The estates around the M1 and M62, and the logistics parks that have grown up to serve them, hold an enormous amount of profiled metal roofing, from compact 1980s units to the much larger sheds built through the 1990s and 2000s.
-Those roofs are now ten, twenty and thirty years into their working lives, and on many of them the original finish is wearing out a long way ahead of the building beneath.
+Wakefield sits right in the middle of one of England’s busiest distribution corridors.
+Around the M1 and M62, the logistics parks that have sprung up hold an enormous amount of profiled metal roofing.
+We’re talking everything from compact 1980s units to the much larger sheds built in the 90s and 2000s.
+These roofs are now ten, twenty, even thirty years into their working lives, and on many of them, the original finish is wearing out a long way ahead of the building below.

 Roof coating for the Wakefield logistics belt

-National Coating Specialists works on exactly this stock: large steel-sheeted roofs over warehouses, distribution centres and manufacturing units.
-We are based in the South East and carry out work across England, including West Yorkshire.
-On buildings of this scale the case for coating is mostly arithmetic.
-Refurbishing a sound roof costs far less than replacing it, takes a fraction of the programme time, and does not require the building below to stop earning while the work happens.
-The qualifier in that sentence is the word sound, which is why everything we do starts with a survey rather than a price.
+National Coating Specialists works on exactly this kind of stock: big steel-sheeted roofs on warehouses, distribution centres and manufacturing units.
+We’re based in the South East and cover the whole UK, including West Yorkshire.
+For buildings this size, the case for industrial roof coatings is mostly simple arithmetic.
+Refurbishing a sound roof costs a lot less than replacing it, takes a fraction of the time, and the building doesn’t have to stop earning while we work.
+The key word in that sentence is “sound,” which is why everything we do starts with a survey, not a price.

 Cut-edge corrosion at scale

-On a small unit, cut-edge corrosion is a maintenance item.
-On a large distribution shed it is kilometres of vulnerable sheet edge, every metre of it cut through the protective coating at manufacture and rusting at its own pace.
-The same goes for fixings: tens of thousands of them, each one a potential leak path as washers harden and threads back out.
-A coating programme tackles this systematically: edges prepared and sealed, defective fixings replaced, laps closed, then the full surface coated so the deterioration stops being a rolling annual problem and becomes a finished piece of work.
+On a small unit, cut-edge corrosion is just another maintenance job.
+On a big distribution shed, though, it’s kilometres of vulnerable sheet edge.
+Every single metre of it was cut through the protective coating during manufacturing, and it’s all rusting away at its own pace.
+It’s the same story with fixings: tens of thousands of them, each one a potential leak path as washers harden and threads back out.
+A coating programme tackles this systematically: edges prepared and sealed, defective fixings replaced, laps closed, then the full surface coated.
+This stops the deterioration being a constant annual headache and turns it into a finished piece of work.

 Roof life as an asset decision

-For estates and asset managers, the roof is usually the largest single maintenance liability on an industrial building, and the one that complicates lease events, dilapidations discussions and disposal plans.
-A survey-led coating programme gives you something concrete to work with: a written record of the roof’s condition before work, the works actually carried out, and a documented position on the state it was left in.
-We do not offer valuations or legal advice, but those conversations go better with evidence, and the survey and completion records provide exactly that.
-For multi-site operators, the same survey discipline applied across a portfolio also gives a like-for-like picture of which roofs need attention first.
+For estates and asset managers, the roof is usually the biggest single maintenance headache on an industrial building.
+It’s also the one that complicates lease events, dilapidations discussions and disposal plans.
+A survey-led industrial roof coatings programme gives you something concrete to work with: a written record of the roof’s condition before work, details of the work actually carried out, and a documented position on its state afterwards.
+We don’t offer valuations or legal advice, but those conversations always go better with evidence, and our survey and completion records provide exactly that.
+For multi-site operators, applying the same survey discipline across your portfolio also gives you a like-for-like picture of which roofs need attention first.

 Working over a 24/7 operation

-Distribution does not pause, so the work is planned on that assumption from the first site meeting:
+Distribution doesn’t stop, so we plan the work with that in mind from our very first site meeting:

-- All work from outside: no clearing racking, no stopping picking below
+- All work is done from outside: no clearing racking, no stopping picking below.

-- Working zones phased to keep dock doors and yard circulation moving
+- Working zones are phased to keep dock doors and yard circulation moving.

-- Access plant and delivery movements agreed with your team in advance
+- Access plant and delivery movements are agreed with your team in advance.

-Compare that with a strip-and-replace programme over a live distribution floor, with its temporary roofs, internal protection and weather risk, and the operational argument for coating a sound roof makes itself.
+Compare that with a strip-and-replace programme over a live distribution floor, with its temporary roofs, internal protection and weather risks, and the operational argument for coating a sound roof makes itself.

 When we advise against coating

-Some roofs are beyond the point where coating makes sense, and we say so.
-Sheets perforated by corrosion, soaked insulation, deck-level structural problems or chronic movement at the joints all mean the honest recommendation is replacement, and you will get that recommendation in writing rather than a quote we know will not hold.
+Some roofs are past the point where coating makes sense, and we’ll tell you that straight.
+Sheets perforated by corrosion, soaked insulation, structural problems at deck level, or chronic movement at the joints all mean the honest recommendation is replacement.
+You’ll get that recommendation in writing, not a quote we know won’t hold.
 Coating extends the life of a roof that is still fundamentally sound.
-Establishing whether yours qualifies is the survey’s job, and it is where we would suggest any Wakefield estates team starts.
-Send us the building details, anywhere around Wakefield or the wider Five Towns and motorway corridor, and we will arrange it.
+Working out if yours qualifies is the survey’s job, and that’s where we’d suggest any Wakefield estates team starts.
+Send us the building details, anywhere around Wakefield or the wider Five Towns and motorway corridor, and we’ll arrange it.